Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Tech Stats and Trends

-- In Georgia Tech's 10 games this year, it has four wins against the spread.

-- The Yellow Jackets covered the spread in their only game when underdogs by 17.5 points or more.
+- This year, the Yellow Jackets won ATS in their only game as an underdog of 17.5 points or more.

-- Georgia Tech has hit the over in 50% of its opportunities this season (five times over 10 games with a set point total).
+- Georgia Tech's games this season have gone over the total in five out of 10 opportunities (50%).

-- Georgia Tech is 3-5 against the spread and 3-5 overall in games when it puts up more than 20.5 points.
+- When Georgia Tech records more than 20.5 points, it is 3-5 against the spread and 3-5 overall.

-- When Georgia Tech amasses more than 361.8 yards, the team is 2-5 against the spread and 3-4 overall.
+- In games that Georgia Tech amasses over 361.8 yards, the team is 2-5 against the spread and 3-4 overall.

-- The Yellow Jackets have 12 giveaways this season, while the Fighting Irish have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.